TechieTeee/rust-verkle/readme.md

 **This code has not been reviewed and is not safe to use in non-research capacities.**

-This is a proof of concept implementation of Verkle Tries.
+This is a proof of concept implementation of Verkle Trees.
 Any and all mistakes made are mine and are not reflective of the protocol.

 ## Note on Performance